CPK Insurance

 • Commercial auto minimum liability in Oregon is $25,000/$50,000/$20,000, which matters for trucks, trailers, and fleet coverage used in timber hauling and job-site travel.

-• Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, so timber and logging operations may need documentation before securing yard, office, or storage space.
+• Most commercial leases in Oregon require proof of general liability coverage, so timber and logging operations may need documentation before securing yard, office, or storage space.

 • Because Oregon is regulated by the Oregon Division of Financial Regulation, buyers should confirm policy forms, endorsements, and coverage limits before binding logging company insurance.